muhkashiff/amazon_products_sentimental_analysis/README.md

 These formulas can also be applied to calculate the lengths of tails for subjectivity and intensity.
 Interestingly, while emotions do not exhibit any outliers, subjectivity displays a significant number of 2165 outliers at a single point.
 This disparity underscores the diverse nature of the dataset and highlights the need for careful consideration when analyzing and interpreting outliers in different variables.

 ### Hypothesis Testing
+Hypothesis testing is performed by assuming any reviews which got intensity score more than 0.9 and less than 0 are fake. while other are considered genuine.
+Output of the hypothesis shows that null hypothesis is rejected and there is clear difference between fake and geniune reviews based on intensity assumption.
 ```bash
 # Download the VADER lexicon
 nltk.download('vader_lexicon')